vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

 TODO:
-- AudioEngine: implement a way for audios to loop on the tick.
+- Make a way to specify volume for each sound in the mix.
+- GameEngine: make a "startMission" where everything is loaded into place before the mission begins instead of organizing everything inside the main.cpp.
 - use asserts instead of cerr. #include <cassert> assert(b != 0 && "Division by zero");
 - move Alignment calculations to a helper function/class to avoid repeating it
 - WeaponUpgrade needs to specify which weapon (it's currently applying to all weapons in the vector)